hpi-swa-teaching/SqueakREPL/packages/REPL-Core.package/REPLShell.class/README.md

 Class
 --------------------------------------------------------------------------------
-The Shell provides the core of the REPL as it represents the bridge between all components.
+The Shell provides the core of the REPL as it represents the bridge between all components and its logic state.

 Responsibility
 --------------------------------------------------------------------------------